Last updated 11 January 2018

 DBS Disclosure and PVG Scheme (Scotland)*

 It is compulsory for all STEM Ambassadors to undergo an Enhanced Disclosure check through the Disclosure and Barring Service (DBS) or PVG Scheme check through Disclosure Scotland as you will be working with children.
-The DBS/PVG Disclosure is provided free of charge through STEM Learning as STEM Ambassadors are volunteers.
+The DBS/PVG Disclosure is provided free of charge to volunteers registering on the STEM Ambassadors Programme

 More information about DBS can be found at http://www.gov.uk/dbs